 SUGAR LIGHTS UP THE SAME PART OF THE BRAIN AS COCAINE

-We remember watching a documentary that spoke about the countries where we won’t find access to sugary food and drinks.
-It explained people who grew up not eating sugar had much better teeth throughout their lives compared to those who grew up eating sugar regularly.
-We imagine the body wasn’t designed to eat man-made food and it’s probably smarter to stick to a plant-based, whole food diet.
+We remember watching a documentary that spoke about the countries where there is no access to sugary foods and drinks.
+It explained that people who grew up not eating sugar had much better teeth throughout their lives compared to those who grew up eating sugar regularly.
+We imagine the body wasn’t designed to eat overly processed foods and such high doses of refined sugar, so it’s probably smarter to stick to a plant-based, whole food diet.

 Unfortunately, just like drug addiction, people eat the junk even though they know it’s not good for them.
 We did, until we were motivated to change our ways.

 The two of us experimented by saying goodbye to refined sugar and it wasn’t long until we started to feel the withdrawl.
 We substituted our sugary snacks for natural sugars like fruit, organic cane sugar and natural rock candy.
 After a few weeks it became clear to us how much better our minds felt with little to no refined sugar in our diet.
 It allowed us to experience a different kind of high, so we continued to steer clear of refined sugar, especially now that we know how powerful it is.